cycleplatform/api-client-typescript/README.md

 A Cycle API client for the Web/NodeJS

-_This is an auto-generated API client based on the[OpenAPI Spec for Cycle](https://github.com/cycleplatform/api-spec).
+_This is an auto-generated API client based on the [OpenAPI Spec for Cycle](https://github.com/cycleplatform/api-spec).
 Please do not open any PRs for the generated code under /src/generated.
 If you have any questions on what changes are made in the latest version, please refer to the spec above._

 ## Basics